 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Moncler Group reported total carbon emissions of approximately 230,368,000 kg CO2e.
-This includes 2,382,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 2,382,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
-The majority of their emissions, approximately 227,986,000 kg CO2e, fall under Scope 3, which includes emissions from the entire value chain, such as purchased goods and services (163,121,000 kg CO2e) and upstream transportation and distribution (23,329,000 kg CO2e).
-Moncler Group has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050, using 2021 as the base year.
+In 2024, MONCLER GROUP reported total carbon emissions of approximately 230,368,000 kg CO2e.
+This includes 2,382,000 kg CO2e from Scope 1 emissions, primarily from mobile and stationary combustion, and 2,382,000 kg CO2e from Scope 2 emissions (market-based).
+The majority of emissions, about 227,986,000 kg CO2e, were attributed to Scope 3, which encompasses indirect emissions from the supply chain and product use.
+Comparatively, in 2023, the group's total emissions were about 242,867,000 kg CO2e, indicating a reduction in emissions year-on-year.
+MONCLER GROUP has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its value chain by 2050, using 2021 as the base year.
 Near-term targets include a 70% reduction in absolute Scope 1 and 2 emissions by 2030 and a 52% reduction in Scope 3 emissions per unit sold by the same year.
-Additionally, the company plans to transition to 100% renewable electricity by 2023, maintaining this commitment through 2030.
-Long-term goals include a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Moncler Group's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.
+Additionally, the company plans to source 100% renewable electricity by 2023 and maintain this through 2030.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect MONCLER GROUP's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.
+The organization is on track to meet its near-term goals, with significant progress already made in reducing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents